DEV-5/MY_NOTES/Linux_Embedded_development.md

     - In dynamically loaded libraries the function pointers for the library  functions will be updates only when library is loaded  i.e during run-time.
     - Dynamic Linkages are resolved through PLT tables
     - PLT which the linker generates at build time contains references of dynamically linked library functions.
-    - Each record of a PLT is a fn pointer whose address is referred by the calling instructions in the text segment
+    - Each record of a PLT is a function pointer whose address is referred by the calling instructions in the text segment
       - eg: `callq 400630 < test@plt>`
     - To confirm an issue with library use the `ldd` tool.